 2. Sudden growth and/or change in appearance of a fatty tumor (or any mass for that matter) warrant reassessment by a veterinarian to determine the best course of action.

 3. Infiltrative liposarcoma vs lipoma.
 Every once in a great while, a fatty tumor turns out to be an infiltrative liposarcoma rather than a lipoma.
 These are the malignant black sheep of the fatty tumor family.
 Your veterinarian will be suspicious of an infiltrative liposarcoma if the fine needle aspirate cytology reveals fat cells, yet the tumor feels fixed to underlying tissues.
 (Lipomas are normally freely moveable.)
 Liposarcomas should be aggressively surgically removed and/or treated with radiation therapy.

 4. Occasionally a lipoma grows to truly mammoth proportions.
 If ever you’ve looked at a dog and thought, “Wow, there’s a dog attached to that tumor!” chances are you were looking at a lipoma.
 Such massive tumors have the potential to cause the dog discomfort.
 They can also outgrow their blood supply, resulting in possible infection and drainage from the mass.
 The key is to catch on to the mass’s rapid growth so as to surgically remove it before it becomes enormous in size and far more difficult to remove.

-How can one prevent canine lipomas from occurring?
-No one knows.
+No one knows because risk factors include a complicated mix of environment, genetics, diet, and care.
 Anecdotally speaking, it is thought that overweight dogs are more predisposed to developing fatty tumors.
 While I’m not so sure I buy this, I’m certainly in favor of keeping your dog at a healthy body weight.